 Badger Hickey Park is located on the north side of La Crosse on the corner of Palace Street & Charles Street.
-The Parks, Recreation, and Forestry Department worked with the Logan Northside Neighborhood Association and the Badger Hickey Park Improvement Committee to replace the existing playground with a new playground for all ages.
-Potential equipment such as zip line, merry go round, and basketball court may be added in 2020.
+The Parks, Recreation, and Forestry Department worked with the Logan Northside Neighborhood Association and the Badger Hickey Park Improvement Committee to complete the addition to the park.
+This project was completed in spring 2021.

-Badger Hickey Park Features Completed:
+Badger Hickey Park Features Include: